 This blog looks at the five most common signs that indicate you have a fly problem, and offers some advice on what to do about it.

 Flies are a topic that we have written quite a lot about on the deBugged blog, simply because they are such a problem for business and homeowners alike.
-In the past we have debunked some common myths about preventing flies (for example our post on whether hanging CDs keeps flies away) and taken a look at DIY solutions for getting rid of flies at home.
-We've also discussed 4 great reasons why why LED fly killer units should be your insect light trap of choice, given that they are the most economical choice for businesses, and are better for the environment.
+In the past we have debunked some common myths about preventing flies and taken a look at DIY solutions for getting rid of flies at home.
+We’ve also discussed 4 great reasons why why LED fly killer unit should be your insect light trap of choice, given that they are the most economical choice for businesses, and are better for the environment.

 The advice above is well and good, but how do you know you have fly problem to start with?
 Let’s take a look at the 5 most common signs that indicate you have a fly infestation brewing.

 5 common signs you have a fly problem:

 Yes, you guessed it.
 Regular sighting of flies – alive or dead – is probably the quickest and easiest way to know you have a problem brewing!
 If you see flies buzzing around the refuse area, the base of wheelie bins or other waste containers, it may indicate a problem.
 Check anywhere that water pools or may be standing, such as guttering, rainwater tanks, tyres, buckets, plant pots etc. If you see flies in areas like these, as well as dead flies scattered around your home or business, you need to start taking steps to prevent a small fly problem from becoming a massive fly infestation.

 Also check areas that are difficult to clean thoroughly, such as drainage channels, drains and sub-floor cavities where the contents of broken drains may be accumulating.
 Gully traps, fat traps and areas around sinks and below damaged floor tiling should also be monitored.
 Read more about how good kitchen hygiene can prevent flies in a commercial kitchen.